 In recent years there were several reforms proposed to facilitate the EMU problem of reducing the debt of the Member States.
-To these kind of solutions belongs e.g. the Blue Bond Proposal by Jakob von Weizsacker and Jacques Delpla in 2010.
-According to this proposal, sovereign debt in euro area countries is to be split into two parts: guaranteed (blue) and with a high interest rate burden (red).
+To these kind of solutions belongs e.g. the Blue Bond Proposal by Delpla and von Weizsaecker (2010).
+According to this proposal, sovereign debt in euro area countries is to be split into two parts: guaranteed (blue) and with a high interest rate burden

+(red).
 Overcoming short-term problems is very important, although there is a need to introduce measures which will create stronger incentives to solve the problem in long-term.
 We claim that that the implementation of efficient, tailor-made incentive schemes would strongly support such necessary solutions focused mostly on short-term.
+Such solution would be also more efficient than current country-specificity in excessive debt procedures.
+Although the intuition of these procedures might seem similar assuring compatible effort, such screening hinders automatic imposition of penalties and is time-inconsistent with the moment of verified fiscal effort.